-The applicant seeks a variation to the Site Coverage and Floor Space Ratio development standards under Clause 4.3A (3)(b) and 4.4 of the applicable local environmental plan.
+The applicant seeks a variation to the Floor Space Ratio development standard under Clause 4.4 of the Leichhardt Local Environmental Plan 2013 by 38.4% (55.18sqm).

 Clause 4.6 allows Council to vary development standards in certain circumstances and provides an appropriate degree of flexibility to achieve better design outcomes.